 - Switch off cell phones to avoid interruptions and to avoid cell phone reception interference.

-There are many noise disturbances you need to be aware of when recording.
+There are many noises you need to be aware of when recording.
 Although these sounds might not seem loud, the recorder/microphone might amplify these sounds.
-This can overpower the participants’ voices.
+This can overpower the speakers’ voices.
 Here are but a few examples:

 Cups and saucers

 This is a common problem just after a tea break/lunch.
 Those close to the recorder/microphone stir their tea/coffee or put their cups on saucers.
 Have participants stir their tea/coffee prior to commencing recording and place their cups as far as possible from the recorder/microphone.
 Another solution is to use cups without saucers.
 Use a soft placemat, for instance, to remove the noise of the cups on saucers.